Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 - **Phase 3:** Generate a cloud-init seed (user-data, meta-data, optional network-config), pack them into an ISO, upload it to a datastore and attach it to the clone's CD drive, then boot the VM and wait for cloud-init to complete
 - **Phase 4:** Detach and remove the seed ISO from the datastore, then place `/etc/cloud/cloud-init.disabled` on the guest to prevent future automatic personalization (can be skipped with `-NoCloudReset`)

+📝 **Note — DiskOnly mode**
+The primary workflow remains template → clone → initialization → personalization.
+In addition, this kit provides an optional extension called **DiskOnly Mode** that lets you reapply only disk expansion (partition/filesystem/swap) on VMs previously deployed with this kit.
+See [DiskOnly Reapply Mode](#-diskonly-reapply-mode) for details.

 ### ⚠️ Caution: Parameter and template format changes

 Recent changes introduced updates to parameter and seed-template formats (multi-user support, per-user SSH key placement, DNS nameserver handling, and a consolidated swaps mapping).
 Before applying these changes in an environment, validate the generated seed files: